 - PHB: More effective than mundane tracking, but the 1,000-foot range can be a problem if the target is actively fleeing from you.
 If you're going to use this, be sure that you're moving faster than your target.

 - PHB: Fantastic and versatile, but also very complicated.
 See my Practical Guide to Polymorph for detailed advice on how to get the most out of Polymorph.

 - PHB: Where Transmute Rock is a gigantic sledge hammer, Stone Shape is a scalpel.
 You're able to finely shape relatively small quantities of stone nearly however you choose, and a 5-ft. cube of stone is enough to get quite a lot done.
-However, the wording is itentionally limiting: Everything you do with a specific casting must occur withing a 5-ft. cube; you don't just get a 5-ft. cube worth of stone with which to perform shenanigans.
+However, the wording is itentionally limiting: Everything you do with a specific casting must occur within a 5-ft. cube; you don't just get a 5-ft. cube worth of stone with which to perform shenanigans.